Den Store Danske Encyklopædi

 The encyclopedia was published by Danmarks Nationalleksikon A/S (Denmark's National Encyclopedia), a subsidiary of Denmark's publishing house Gyldendal that was set up for the purpose.
 The project was inspired by the almost contemporary Swedish Nationalencyklopedin; it received financial support from the Augustinus Foundation and was backed by a governmental inflation guarantee on pre-paid subscriptions.
 Eventually about 35,000 copies were sold.

+An online version was available from 2009 to 2017, and its contents were incorporated into Lex – Denmark's National Encyclopedia when it launched in 2020.

 CD version

 The text of the paper encyclopedia was also published, but without illustrations, on CD-ROMs for Microsoft Windows in 2004 and for macOS in 2005.
 In January 2006, it was announced that a full online edition of the encyclopedia was expected to be available in later 2006 on a subscription basis, with the help of a renewed grant from the Augustinus Foundation.
 In March 2008, the publishing house announced that it failed to get sufficient numbers of subscribers and declared the project a failure.

 The CD-ROM version of the encyclopedia is likely not to work without an update on newer versions of Windows XP/Vista, due to a security fix from Microsoft.